codex-academy/BasicExpressWebApp/README.md

 To see the log files to look for deployment issue use: `heroku logs`

-> Note that the application is using two environment variables to be able to deploy to Heroku `process.env.PORT` and `process.env.`
+> Note that the application is using two environment variables to be able to deploy to Heroku `process.env.PORT` and `process.env.DATABASE_URL`